Online School

 Key Objectives

-• Develop fluency, comprehension, and critical analysis of diverse texts.
+• Strengthen reading fluency, comprehension, and critical analysis.

 • A comprehensive curriculum aligned to the KS3 standards.